ppy/osu-framework/README.md

 If you're unsure of what you can help with, check out the [list of open issues](https://github.com/ppy/osu-framework/issues) (especially those with the ["good first issue"](https://github.com/ppy/osu-framework/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) label).

 Before starting, please make sure you are familiar with the [development and testing](https://github.com/ppy/osu-framework/wiki/Development-and-Testing) procedure we have set up.
-New component development, and where possible, bug fixing and debugging existing components **should always be done under VisualTests**.
+New component development and where possible, bug fixing and debugging existing components **should always be done under VisualTests**.

 Note that while we already have certain standards in place, nothing is set in stone.
 If you have an issue with the way code is structured; with any libraries we are using; with any processes involved with contributing, *please* bring it up.
 We welcome all feedback so we can make contributing to this project as pain-free as possible.